DevShiftTeam/APIShift/ARCHITECTURE_AND_DESIGN.md

    * _parent_ - id of the parent entry.

 ### [Core Interface](machine/core/SessionState.php)
+This interface's functions are all public.
 * `loadDefaults()` Initializes the session, and runs timeout checks to automate session creation and destruction at run-time.
 * `changeState($name)` Changes the current states into a new state.
 Automatically runs the authentication process attached to the session.
 * `getSessionState()` Returns the ID of the current session state.
 * `getIDFromName($name)` Returns the ID of the session name given.

 ### [Admin Controller Interface](machine/controllers/admin/SessionState.php)
+This interface's functions are all public.
 * `getAllSessionStates()` Returns all the sessions states.
 * `add()` Add a new session state and its structure.
 * `update()` Update existing session and its structure.
 * `remove()` Remove a session state and its structure.

 ### [Main Controller Interface](machine/controllers/main/SessionState.php)
+This interface's functions are all public.
 * `changeState()` Changes the session state to the one required in the post request.
 * `getCurrentState()` Returns the current session state.